Short Devotionals for Church Bulletins

 God’s love is amazing, astounding, astonishing, and abiding.

-God’s love is unshakeable, unbreakable, undeniable and undying.
+God’s love is unshakable, unbreakable, undeniable and undying.

 God’s love is really just like God,